Which Type of Door Is Right for Your Pole Barn?

 Sliding doors are a cost-effective solution for large openings, especially when simplicity and durability matter most.

 Pole barn sliding doors are the best way to get more door for less money.
-Sliding doors offer more width than other pole barn door options and allow you to maximize use of the entire building clearance height.
+They offer wider openings than other door styles while maximizing the full clearance height of your building.

-For reference, Greiner Buildings has installed sliding doors up to 40’ wide and 20’ tall.
+For reference, Greiner Buildings has installed sliding doors up to 40 feet wide and 20 feet tall.

-Sliding doors let you use the full opening height—handy for Agricultural Storage and Equipment Buildings where clearance matters.
+Sliding doors let you use the full opening height, making them ideal for Agricultural Storage and Equipment Buildings where maximum clearance is important.

-• Manual operation (less convenient for daily-use workshops)
+• Manual operation is less convenient for buildings used every day.

-As an affordable option when large doorway space is needed, pole barn sliding doors are an excellent choice for Livestock barns, Equestrian buildings, and Machine Sheds.
+When affordability and wide openings are the priority, sliding doors are an excellent choice for Livestock Barns, Equestrian Buildings, and Machine Sheds.

 The Reliable Favorite: Overhead Doors for Pole Barns

-Overhead doors—also known as garage-style doors—are the go-to choice for many Farm Shops, Shome® and Workshops across Iowa and Illinois.
+Overhead doors—also known as garage-style doors—are a popular choice for Farm Shops, SHOME® homes, and Workshops across Iowa and Illinois.

-Overhead doors provide a stylistic finish to your building with matching doors and window features
+Overhead doors provide a polished finish with coordinated colors, windows, and hardware.

-Overhead doors are convenient and come in standard options up to 24 wide
+Overhead doors offer convenient operation and are available in standard sizes up to 24 feet wide.

-• Tight sealing to keep out moisture/pests in Workshops and Garages
+• Tight sealing helps keep moisture, dirt, and pests out of Workshops and Garages.

-• Typically limited to around 24–32 feet wide
+• Typically limited to openings around 24 to 32 feet wide.

-• Require about 2 feet of headroom inside (plan early in new builds and remodels)
+• Require approximately 2 feet of interior headroom, so they should be planned early in new construction and remodeling projects.

-With the most convenience and customization options, overhead doors work best for Shomes, Hobby Garages and Workshops, and agricultural buildings.
+With their convenience and customization options, overhead doors work especially well for SHOME® homes, Hobby Garages and Workshops, and agricultural buildings.

 The Powerhouse: Hydraulic Doors for Pole Barns

-Hydraulic doors are engineered for strength—built to handle massive openings and oversized machinery.
-With sizing options of up to 60’ wide, these doors can be expensive; however, they are also often the only option for doorways of this size, making the decision easy.
+Hydraulic doors are engineered for strength and designed to handle massive openings and oversized machinery.
+With options up to 60 feet wide, they are often the best—or only—solution for doorways of this size.

-Hydraulic doors offer maximum doorway size and convenience
+Hydraulic doors provide maximum doorway size and convenient operation.

-• Massive openings (up to 60 feet wide) for oversized machinery
+• Accommodate massive openings up to 60 feet wide for oversized machinery.

-• Deliver superior temperature control and full weather sealing for year-round protection
+• Provide strong temperature control and full weather sealing for year-round protection.

-• Ideal for aircraft, combines, and tall implements
+• Ideal for aircraft, combines, and tall agricultural equipment.

-• Higher cost due to the hydraulic system
+• Higher upfront cost due to the hydraulic operating system.

 What’s the most affordable door for a pole barn?

-Sliding doors are typically the most budget-friendly, especially for large openings used less frequently.
+Sliding doors are typically the most budget-friendly option, especially for large openings that are used less frequently.

 Which door is best for energy efficiency?